apigee/istio-mixer-adapter/auth-proxy/README.md

 #### Support for JSON Web Keys

 istio-mixer-adapter stores private keys and public keys in an encrypted kvm on Apigee Edge.
-The proxy exposes an endpoint '/jwkPublicKeys' to return public keys as JWK.
+The proxy exposes an endpoint '/certs' to return public keys as JWK Set.

 #### Support for JWT "kid" - Key Identifiers.